roman-milk/roman-milk.github.io/kims-sister-the-s.md

+===

- ****** Kim's Sister the Slut Pt.
-02 ****** byincrediblehunk7© I need to think of a way to make sure this keeps going.
+I need to think of a way to make sure this keeps going.
 Already, I see a bit less of the chaotic energy that engulfed them when they shared my cum, and a bit more of a slow-burn make-out session (albeit almost naked, and with double tit-sucking, but still).
 Think, think.
 What could make them lose control and devour each other?

  "Kim, you love sucking on your little sister's titties, don't you?
 Those eighteen year old tits squeezing your face?"
 I see Kim squeeze her thighs slightly, her butt lift up just a tad.
 "Your slutty sister's pussy was just dripping all over your face, wasn't it?
 You like that taste?"